rohitinu6/Stock-Price-Prediction/README.md

 ## 🔧 Optimization Techniques

-For detailed information on the optimization techniques used in this project, please refer to the [Optimization Techniques](./Intel_Optimized/optimization.md) document.
+We have applied several Intel-specific optimization techniques to enhance the performance of our models.
+For detailed information, please refer to the [Optimization Techniques](./Intel_Optimized/Intel_Optimization.md) document.

 ## 🔮 Future Work